 Complete Streets promotes "the safety and comfort of all roadway users, including pedestrians, bicyclists, and public transit".
 In 2016, the Mass.
 Department of Transportation launched a grant program for local complete streets projects.
 Prerequisites for eligibility include an approved complete streets policy and prioritization plan prior to funding.

-The Town of Framingham Complete Streets Policy requires roadway projects to prioritize pedestrians, bicyclists, and transit.
+The City of Framingham Complete Streets Policy requires roadway projects to prioritize pedestrians, bicyclists, and transit.

-The Bicycle and Pedestrian Plan is an integral part of implementing this Policy and will allow the Town to work hand-in-hand with the state in expanding transportation options available to our residents.
+The Bicycle and Pedestrian Plan is an integral part of implementing this Policy and will allow the City to work hand-in-hand with the state in expanding transportation options available to our residents.

 Elements of the Bicycle & Pedestrian PlanBased upon the findings of the Livable Community Workshop, the Community and Economic Development Division established a clear strategy that breaks the work ahead into seven overarching categories.
 Recommendations in the plan will be organized according to these elements.